JeffersonLab/solid_release/howto.md

   * solid_gemc solid_PVDIS_LD2_full.gcard
   * solid_gemc solid_SIDIS_He3_full.gcard

-## run jeffersonlab/solid:2.devel
+## run jeffersonlab/solid:2.devel  (outdated as of 2020/04)
-* cd your working dir on host which will be bind into container automatically
+* cd your working dir on host which will be bound into container automatically
 * load jeffersonlab_solid_tag2.devel_s3.2.1.sif
 * (now you are in container, run following commands inside)
   * echo $SHELL      (check if you using tcsh, if not, run tcsh)